 Deposit and withdrawal options are one of the key factors that new UK bettors consider when choosing a sportsbook.
 But they are far from the only one.
 Our research indicates that the following are the five most-important factors UK bettors take into account when picking which online site to bet at:

-Just as the legal framework impacts which deposit and withdrawal options are available, it also affects which sports you will be able to wager on.
-As alluded to above, online betting sites tend to offer a broader selection of sports.
+Online betting sites tend to offer a broader selection of sports than retail betting shops.
 Before you pick a sportsbook, take a look at which sports they offer, how deeply they cover each one, whether they have the types of bets you want to make, and how their odds compare to the competition.

 Lastly, when you are comparing bonuses, the applicable laws require that sportsbooks set out all the terms and conditions that apply.
 It is incumbent on you to read the fine print.
 If you feel that a bonus was misleading or that a sportsbook falsely advertised any offer, you can register your complaint with the UKGC.